-- Consult with the employer and seek their agreement on this course of action; - Discuss the reasons for the IMR with the Primary Treating Medical Practitioner (including a meeting if appropriate); - > Advise the injured worker in writing the reasons for the IMR; - > Ensure that the IMR has the expertise in the area relevant to the injured workers injury/ies; - No injured worker will be required to submit to an IMR more than once every three months, other than in the case of multiple injuries or the injury requires the consideration of medical practitioners who are specialists in different fields or aspects of the injury.
+- Consult with the employer and seek their agreement on this course of action; - Discuss the concerns with the Primary Treating Medical Practitioner (including a meeting if appropriate) - Advise in writing to the injured worker the reasons for the IMR - Ensure that the IMR has the expertise in the area relevant to the injured workers injury/ies - No injured worker will be required to submit to an IMR more than once every three months, other than in the case of multiple injuries or the injury requires the consideration of medical practitioners who are specialists in different fields or aspects of the injury.

-Guild Insurance is to ensure the independent medical practitioner is aware of their role and responsibilities and also ensure that are provided or advised where to access the Board's Guidelines for Independent Medical Reviews on referral to them.
+Guild Insurance is to ensure the independent medical practitioner is aware of their role and responsibilities and also ensure that are provided or advised where to access the Board's Guidelines for Independent Medical Examinations on referral to them.